pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 # What's Next?

 That's it for the basics.
-Now we can focus on demonstrating the power of unstructured data, through aggregation pipelines for business insights, and machine learning (topic modeling) upon text data using Latent Dirichlet Analysis.
-Keep in mind, too, that we have not touched upon horizontal scaling, but it is certainly the case that one advantage MongoDB has over structured databases is that we can deal with read and write operations at massive scale (e.g., if the clickstream data was streaming in from Amazon).
+Now we can focus on demonstrating the power of unstructured data, through aggregation pipelines for business insights, and machine learning upon text data.
+We have not touched upon horizontal scaling, but it is certainly the case that one advantage MongoDB has over structured databases is that we can deal with read and write operations at massive scale (e.g., if the clickstream data was streaming in from Amazon).
 See you at the next article.